crosstherubicon/atlastherobot/index.md

 # _ATLAS_ the robot

 A mini land-rover robot with capability of navigating on a Eucledean surface and interacting with objects via embedeed microcontroller for locomotion and microprocessor for analytics.
-The engineering and creation of an Atlas the robot in five phases planned below:
+The engineering and creation of the Atlas robot in five phases planned below:

 - Phase 1: Preliminary design and engineering and layout.
 Soldering and 3d model protoyping.
 - Phase 2: Rapid prototype and testing hardware